duxv/brutal/README.md

 ### Having a suggestion

-If you have any suggestions, ideas or found any bug, you can join this [Discord server](https://discord.gg/ktEBKceytN)<br>:
+If you have any suggestions, ideas or found any bug, you can join [this Discord server](https://discord.gg/ktEBKceytN).<br>

 ### Output of the --help flag
 ```